 1. Knives in this category must still be useable working knives.

 b.
-Still has all blades even though they may be worn or shortened and could have an edge or point chipped, but still useable.
+Still has all blades even though they may be worn or shortened and could have an edge or point chipped,

 e.
 You can still identify the maker by the tang stamp or shield even though there may be a lot of wear.